 - The money earned by the J-2 must not be used to support the J-1 visa holder.

 This employment authorization allows the J-2 dependent to work for any employer for any number of hours as long as the employment authorization document (EAD) is valid and as long as J-2 status is maintained.
-If the EAD is due to expire and the J-1 spouse/parent has maintained his/her J-1 status, then the J-2 can request that the work permission be extended.
+If the EAD is due to expire and the J-1 spouse/parent has maintained his/her J-1 status, then the J-2 can request an extension of the current work permission.

 applying for work permission